Monthly giving programs have become more popular as nonprofits realize their potential, and donors find out just how convenient they are.

-It's not that hard to find and recruit monthly givers.
+- It's not that hard to find and recruit monthly givers.
 That's partly due to an increasing interest in online giving.
 Once set up, the donation process is electronic and automatic, so processing fees are minimal.
-You can easily integrate your recurring gift program with another fundraising such as email, direct mail, and telemarketing.
+You can easily integrate your recurring gift program with other fundraising methods such as email, direct mail, and telemarketing.

 Once a recurring donation system is set up, it's easy to maintain and requires little human interaction.
 Most electronic donation systems offer a recurring option whether the charity uses its merchant account or a third party processor such as PayPal or Network for Good.
 Your donor management software may be able to incorporate recurring gift data right into the data management system.

 For a donor, the benefits of recurring giving are similar to those for the charity:

 - Donors like being able to turn a small donation into a larger one without straining their pocketbooks.